Warriors pounce on injury-plagued Spurs | The Japan Times

 Kevin Durant had 33 points and 10 rebounds as Golden State beat injury-riddled San Antonio 120-108 on Saturday to take a 3-0 lead in the Western Conference Finals.

-“They were going to come out and hit us in the mouth,” Durant said of what the Warriors anticipating entering the game.
+“They were going to come out and hit us in the mouth,” Durant said of what the Warriors anticipated entering the game.
 “I think we did a good job of taking that punch and just kept playing.”

 Golden State has a chance to complete its third straight series sweep in Game 4 at San Antonio on Monday night.
 The Warriors are the third team in NBA history to win their first 11 playoff games.
 Cleveland is 10-0, with a 2-0 lead over Boston in the Eastern Conference final.

 “I’m not surprised,” Golden State point guard Stephen Curry said of the lead.
 “Our goal is to win every game we play.
 We answered a lot of challenges throughout the course of the playoffs and learned a lot of lessons through winning.

-Against the Spurs, they challenge you no matter who’s out there.
+“Against the Spurs, they challenge you no matter who’s out there.
 You’ve got to play well to beat them.”

 Curry added 21 points and became the franchise leader in postseason points (1,774 in 69 games), passing Hall of Famer Rick Barry.